MariamMalakk/GCP-final-task/README.md

   terraform apply
 ```
 _____________________________________________________________________________________________________________________________
-### How to connect to GCP private Cluster:
+### Connect to GCP private Cluster:
-#### Note: - kubectl is already installed as startup script in terraform, check instance.tf file.
+#### Note: kubectl is already installed as startup script in terraform, check instance.tf file.
 - SSH to private VM
 - Then connect to the cluster from instance-1

 ![8-connect to cluster from vm](https://user-images.githubusercontent.com/118521640/220220562-c792dd41-57cb-415b-8407-36ed4c0b13c2.png)
 ____________________________________________________________________________________________________________________________
-### To dockerize our app and push it on GCR:
+### Dockerize our app and push it on GCR:

 ```bash